During 1996-98 I developed and taught Internet design and coding curricula as an Internet Developer for Wave Technologies, a training company

 Then one day I got an e-mail offer to apply for a job as an Information Warfare Specialist.
 It sounded weird, and interesting, but I decided I lacked enough knowledge of UNIX and NT internal code to have a go at making the grade.

 - - - - - - - -

 One of my first jobs presenting at Wave.
 We'd partnered early with Allaire Corp., creators of Cold Fusion (CFML markup language).
 Allaire

 put together a nice web presentation which we showed and explained to public audiences.
 This was one of the first implementations

 I saw of integrated web/database connectivity coupled with a powerful, not-too-difficult scripting language.
-They even had the demo set up so that you could update
+They even had the demo set up so that we could update

-the sample pricing (shown on the web page) in real time with your cell phone.
+the sample pricing (shown on a live web page, for audience) in real time with our cell phones.